someone624/big_exe-app-msi-watever/docs/pm/BLOATING.md

 # Best way to bloat
 There are lots of ways to make a Python file into some exe/app or other linux stuff.
 Some of those give results on bloating them using this, but some optimize unused modules/packages/libraries.
-This .md file will show which ones give the best results
+This .md file will show which ones give the best results.
 > [!WARNING]
 > This could easily be turned around with the right settings.
 > eg. --exclude-import in pyinstaller.